This post may contain affiliate links. See our disclosure policy.

-These Pumpkin Steamers will warm you on a cold, autumn day.
+This Pumpkin Spice Steamer will warm you on a cold, autumn day.
 The drink is rich and creamy with flavors of pumpkin, cinnamon, nutmeg, and ginger.

-A local cafe and bakery and Starbucks carry a pumpkin steamer drink around this time of year, and they are delicious, but can get a little pricey when everyone in the family wants one!
-From what I can tell, they also use a pumpkin flavoring, not pure pumpkin.
-You can really taste the difference.
+So many local cafes and bakeries, as well as Starbucks, carry a pumpkin spice steamer drink around this time of year, and while they are delicious, they can get a little pricey when everyone in the family wants one!
+From what I can tell, most places use a pumpkin flavoring, not pure pumpkin.
+You can really taste the difference!

-When you are making this recipe, you can play with the balance of milk and heavy cream, or even try half and half depending on how creamy you like your hot drinks.
-I like the balance of the 2% milk with some heavy cream.
+- Milk – I like the balance of the 2% milk with some heavy cream.
 I tried this recipe the first time with straight 1% milk, trying to stay on the healthy side, but the consistency and flavor of the drink were too weak.
-If you are serving this drink at a party and want to keep it warm to serve, it can be kept heated in a slow cooker for a long period of time.
-Be sure to stir it often because the spices will settle at the bottom.

 Health Benefits of Pumpkin

-There truly are great health benefits that come from eating pumpkin – and this Pumpkin Steamers drink uses real pumpkin.
-Pumpkin can be used in a lot of different recipes.
-My favorite pumpkin recipes are desserts, of course, but pumpkin is also very good in soups and casseroles.
-A couple of my favorite pumpkin recipes to make in the fall are Dinner in a Pumpkin and Pumpkin Cobbler.
-Pumpkin has a squash-like taste and texture, and adds a lot of flavor to recipes.
+There truly are great health benefits that come from eating pumpkin – and this Pumpkin Spice Steamer drink uses real pumpkin.
+Pumpkin has a squash-like taste and texture, and whenever pumpkin is added it brings a lot of flavor to recipes.
 It’s worth giving it a try to get the boost of vitamins and antioxidants pumpkin provides.
-Here are just a few of the health benefits of eating pumpkin:

 - Better Eyesight – One cup of cooked pumpkin contains more than 200% of the recommended daily intake of Vitamin A. Vitamin A aids vision, especially vision in dim lighting.